LennartFr/2019-06-29-30-School42/README.md

 ## 3) Create Visual Recognition Custom Model

-Click on the hamburger menu in the upper left had corner the IBM Cloud window
+1. Click on the hamburger menu in the upper left had corner the IBM Cloud window

-Click on the Resource List
+1. Click on the Resource List

-Click on your visual recognition service in the Resource List
+1. Click on your visual recognition service in the Resource List

- In the VisualRecognition service window, click on the blue Launch Watson Studio button.
+1. In the Visual Recognition service window, click on the blue Launch Watson Studio button.
 (The same window we see higher up in this tutorial